Part 1: The Effectiveness Mindset

 The single most important idea in effective altruism may be that we are capable of helping others to an incredible extent.
 Jai Dhyani and Benjamin Todd both tell the stories of people who saved millions of lives.

-We can't all have that level of impact — but in this and other sequences. you'll find many effective strategies to change the world for the better, no matter who you are.
+We can't all have that level of impact — but throughout the Handbook. you'll find many effective strategies to change the world for the better, no matter who you are.

 Past the essential readings, we have lots of other recommendations.